LendBook/lendbook-api/readme.md

 Returns the value of a constant from the smart contract by providing the constant name as a parameter.

-### GET /v1/balanceUSDC/{walletAddress}

-Returns the USDC balance of the provided wallet address.

-### GET /v1/balanceWETH/{walletAddress}
+### GET /v1/balance/:tokenAddress/:walletAddress

-Returns the WETH balance of the provided wallet address.
+Returns the balance of the provided wallet address for a specific token.

 ### GET /v1/symbol/:tokenAddress